Without the -command option, this command works like exec does, but runs the executed

 does nothing

-I use this to put some example or testing code in a program without all the #'s
+I use this to put some example or testing code in a program

 REM args

-when the procedure remof is called, REM will also do nothing when the procedure remon is called, REM will put its arguments to the stdout
+when the procedure remof is called, REM will also do nothing

 true expression

-true expr returns 1 when expression is yes, true or 1
+returns 1 when expression is yes, true or 1

 otherwise it returns 0.